Empathic Prompting: Non-Verbal Context Integration for Multimodal LLM Conversations: Experimental Study and Results

 The Empathic Prompting, composed by client, middleware, and server, was implemented in Python (v3.10), exploiting Flask and Ngrok for service exposure, Gradio for the WebUI implemention and the Kivy framework for the middleware user interface implementation.
 The LLM inference process exploits the OLLAMA framework.

 All the questionnaires, including pre-, internal, and post-questionnaires, were furnished with the Qualtrics platform.

 Finally, the experimental sessions were carried out using: (i) a Lenovo ThinkBook 16p G2 ACH (model 20YM), where both the client interface, middleware, and Noldus FaceReader were executed; (ii) a workstation equipped with an NVIDIA A6000 GPU with 48 GB VRAM on a Ubuntu 22.04 system where the server was deployed.
+We here state that we adopted Noldus FaceReader 9.1 version~\footnote{\url{https://vicarvision.nl/blog/facereader-9-1-release/}}.